Motor Vehicle Racing on a Highway

 Spectators to Illegal Street Racing or Drag Racing Events in Florida

-Florida law even criminalizes any person who is present at a street race or drag racing event.
-Although the prosecutor must prove that the “spectator” knowing attended the street race due to an “affirmative choice.”
+Florida law criminalizes any person present at a street race or drag racing event.
+However, the prosecutor must prove that the “spectator” attended the street race due to an “affirmative choice.”

 In determining whether the spectator attended the race knowingly, the prosecutor may attempt to show the following: